zentyal/zentyal/docs/en/user/directory.rst

 any of these modules installed, they have to be uninstalled before trying to register a slave on it.

+If at some point the mode of operation of the **users and groups** module needs to be changed, it can be done using the **ebox-usersandgroups-reinstall** script.
+This script can be found in **/usr/share/ebox-usersandgroups/** and when run will completely remove the LDAP directory, deleting all the current users and groups and reinstall it from scratch so it can be set up in a different mode.

 Users and groups creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^